IBM/permuted-bAbI-dialog-tasks/README.txt

 -----------------------------------------------------------------------
 Adaptation of the "Dialog bAbI tasks data" dataset released by Facebook, available at https://research.fb.com/downloads/babi/, under the CC BY 3.0 Unported license, available at https://creativecommons.org/licenses/by/3.0/legalcode.

-This directory contains our proposed testbed for evaluating end-to-end dialog systems in the restaurant domain as described in the paper "Learning End-to-End Goal-Oriented Dialog with Multiple Answers" by Janarthanan Rajendran*, Jatin Ganhotra*, Satinder Singh and Lazaros Polymenakos (arxiv link), accepted at EMNLP 2018.
+This directory contains our proposed testbed for evaluating end-to-end dialog systems in the restaurant domain as described in the paper "Learning End-to-End Goal-Oriented Dialog with Multiple Answers" by Janarthanan Rajendran*, Jatin Ganhotra*, Satinder Singh and Lazaros Polymenakos (https://arxiv.org/abs/1808.09996), accepted at EMNLP 2018.
 (*Equal Contribution)